usnpeepoo/cmss13-design-docs/xeno/shields.md

 1. "Just change shields to extra health" - doesn't give them a telegraph, is equally inconsistent and has the same problems as shields

-2. "Just fix the problems with shields" - boring, would result in the game being even more arcade-y (shields are already EXTREMELY arcade-y), the goal of rectifying the reasons for this rework to buff abilities can't really be accomplished without it.
+2. "Just fix the problems with shields" - boring, would result in the game being even more arcade-y (shields are already EXTREMELY arcade-y), the goal of rectifying the reasons for this shift to buff abilities can't really be accomplished without it.

 3. "Just give shields glows and nerf them slightly" - see above